Whisper Me a Love Song: Anime

 An anime television series adaptation was announced on January 13, 2023.
 The series is produced by Cloud Hearts and Yokohama Animation Laboratory.
-Initially, it would have been directed by Cai Xinya; however, Cai stepped down due to health issues, and was replaced by Akira Mano.
-Hiroki Uchida oversaw series' scripts, Minami Yoshida designed the characters, and Hiroshi Sasaki and Wataru Maeguchi composed the music.
+Initially, it was announced that Xinya Cai would direct it; however, Cai stepped down due to health issues, and was replaced by Akira Mano.
+Hiroki Uchida oversaw the series scripts, Minami Yoshida designed the characters, and Hiroshi Sasaki and Wataru Maeguchi composed the music.

-The series, initially scheduled for January 2024 but delayed due to "various circumstances", aired the first ten episodes from April 14 to June 30, 2024, on the NUMAnimation programming block on all ANN affiliates, including TV Asahi, (Note: TV Asahi listed the series premiere at 25:30 on April 13, 2024, which is effectively April 14 at 1:30 a.m.
-JST.) with the remaining two episodes airing on December 29 of the same year, following production delays.
-The Blu-ray Disc release, originally slated for four volumes released between September 13 and December 13, 2024, were delayed and later cancelled due to internal circumstances.
+The series, initially scheduled to premiere in January 2024 but later delayed, aired the first ten episodes from April 14 to June 30, 2024, on the NUMAnimation programming block on all ANN affiliates, including TV Asahi.
+(Note: TV Asahi listed the series premiere at 25:30 on April 13, 2024, which is effectively April 14 at 1:30 a.m.
+JST.)
+The remaining two episodes aired on December 29 of the same year following further production delays.
+The Blu-ray release, originally slated for four volumes to be released between September 13 and December 13, 2024, was delayed and eventually cancelled due to internal circumstances.

-The opening theme song is "Follow your arrows", performed by the anime's band SSGIRLS with vocals by Kana Sasakura.
-The ending theme song for episodes 2-6 is "Giftee" (ギフティー, Gifutī), performed by Hana Shimano, while the ending theme for episode 8 onwards is "Meritocracy" (メリトクラシー, Meritokurashī), performed by Laureley with vocals by Sui Mizukami.
-Sentai Filmworks licensed the series in North America, Australia and British Isles for streaming on Hidive.
+The opening theme song is "Follow your arrows", performed by SSGIRLS with vocals by Kana Sasakura.
+The ending theme song for episodes 2–6 is "Giftee" (ギフティー, Gifutī), performed by Hana Shimano, while the ending theme for episode 8 onwards is "Meritocracy" (メリトクラシー, Meritokurashī), performed by Laureley with vocals by Sui Mizukami.
+Sentai Filmworks licensed the series for streaming on Hidive.

 Stage play

-In May 2024, it was announced that a stage play adaptation titled Butai: Sasayaku yō ni Koi o Utau (舞台『ささやくように恋を唄う』) would run from the following July 26 to August 2 at the Theater1010 in Tokyo.
-It is directed by Tomoyuki Ueno, written by Yuniko Ayana, and stars Yui Watanabe and Momoka Ishii.
+In May 2024, it was announced that a stage play adaptation titled Butai: Sasayaku yō ni Koi o Utau (舞台「ささやくように恋を唄う」, Stage play: Whisper Me a Love Song) would run from the following July 26 to August 2 at the Theater1010 in Tokyo.
+It is directed by Tomoyuki Ueno and written by Yuniko Ayana, featuring Yui Watanabe and Momoka Ishii as Himari and Yori respectively.

 Reception

-Erica Friedman of Yuricon noted in her review that while the story is not groundbreaking it is "so pleasant and full of such pleasant characters, that it's a joy to read."
-In contrast, The OASG criticizes its ability to keep the series interesting: "Eku Takeshima is betting the success of this entire story on the strength of the relationship between Himari and Yori and while that may have worked if this story was a short one-shot, it's not nearly enough for an entire series."

-Rebecca Silverman of Anime News Network praised the characters and called it "a yuri series you don't want to miss."
-Nicki Bauman likewise praised the characters, calling them "delightfully passionate and excited by each other" but criticized the series's pacing.
+Accolades and sales

-In 2020, Whisper Me a Love Song was nominated for Niconico and Da Vinci's Next Manga Awards, and placed eighteenth out of 50 nominees.
+In 2020, Whisper Me a Love Song was nominated for Niconico and Da Vincis Next Manga Awards, ranking eighteenth out of fifty nominees, and won Yuri Navis Yuri Manga Awards, placing first out of 196 nominees.
+In the same year, it placed second in Yuri Navis general poll and went on to claim first place in 2021.
+By March 2024, the series had sold over 500,000 copies.
+By August 2024, the series had sold over one million copies.
+In a 2025 poll of users' favorite yuri anime hosted by the site Anime!
+Anime!, the show placed sixth.